 3. Pure Resource Levelling

-As the name suggests, pure resource levelling is resource levelling at its simplest.
+As the name suggests, this is the technique at its simplest.
 It simply aims to optimise resources to meet the specific demands of the task with the central goal of maintaining consistency across all tasks.
 As a result, pure resource levelling is often paired with CCM.

 4. Resource Smoothing

-Resource smoothing is a more constrained technique of resource levelling which is often used in situations where resource capacity or other project constraints cannot be expanded beyond its current levels.
+Resource smoothing is a more constrained technique which is often used in situations where resource capacity or other project constraints cannot be expanded beyond its current levels.
 Essentially, resource smoothing mainly shifts tasks within the pre-existing range for their free and total float.

 While this can offer small opportunities for efficiency, it often does not completely eradicate resource demand conflict and resources will not be fully optimised.